Updated July 6, 2023

 JMeter is an open-source tool used to perform load and performance testing, so JMeter provides different kinds of functionality to the user.
 Those JMeter parameters are one of functionality.
 The parameter creates useful variables to configure the additional load testing.
-In other words, Parameterization in JMeter is the cycle where test plans are executed with different arrangements of client Input Data.
-Therefore, in JMeter, we have one common way to implement parameters: a CSV file, and we can boost the performance of Test Script as per our requirement.
+In other words, JMeter refers to the cycle where test plans are executed with different arrangements of client Input Data as parameterization.
+Therefore, in JMeter, we have one common way to implement parameters: a CSV file, and we can boost the performance of the Test Script as per our requirement.

 In Apache JMeter, one normal approach to parameterizing your exhibition scripts is to utilize a CSV record.
 The best illustration of CSV input records utilization is a login cycle.
 In addition, you want to give a rundown of client certifications to test your application across various clients.

 To sum up, this strategy is an activity for some clients.
-At the point when a test plan needs to run/execute for more than one client simultaneously, a definition idea is utilized.
+When running/executing a test plan for more than one client simultaneously, the concept of a definition is used.